-Once you've signed up, Adaware downloads its latest antivirus definitions – a chunky 251MB file when we tried it – before it's finally ready to go.
+Once you've signed up, Adaware downloads its latest antivirus definitions and is ready to go.

 Adaware Antivirus Free opens with a simple console which displays your current protection status and enables access to its various functions via nine tiny icons on a left-hand sidebar.

 Browsing the interface is a useful reminder of how basic the free edition is.
 Wherever you click, options not available in the free version are either grayed out or displayed with an Upgrade button.
 Web protection?
 Nope.
 Email?
 Not really.
 Network protection?
 Sorry!
 Parental controls?
 Forget it.

 Still, we prefer that approach to companies that don't highlight premium features, ensuring you're forever clicking unavailable options and being confronted with the same 'Buy This!' message.

 Adaware enables launching a full system scan with one click, and Quick and Custom scans are only another click away.